userapp-io/userapp-phonegap/README.md

 ## Use with the UserApp AngularJS SDK

-Automatically sets up a persistent session at login, so that the user only has to sign in once.
+Use this library with the [AngularJS SDK](https://app.userapp.io/#/docs/libs/angularjs/) and it will automatically set up a persistent session at login, so that the user only has to sign in once.
 Just include `phonegap.userapp.js` after `angularjs.userapp.js`, like this:

 ```html
 <script src="js/userapp.client.js"></script>